nsmony/VIZZIO_Deployment_Platform/docs/admin-user-guide.md

 Group names are required and unique.

+The **Group Access** catalog is paginated at 4 groups per page.
+Member and deployment lists inside each group card are independently scrollable.

 ### 6.2 Manage Membership and Deployment Access

 1. Find the group under **Group Access**.